Complex solutions and stationary scattering for the nonlinear Helmholtz equation: Uniform regularity estimates

 holds for all $x_0\in\R^N$.
 Hence, $\Phi\ast f\in L^\infty(\R^N)$ and choosing $C=\kappa_\infty C_{\ell+1}$ and $m=\ell+1$ concludes the proof of \eqref{eqn:infty-estimate}.
 We complete the proof. $\Box$

-{\bf Acknowledgements:} H. Chen is supported by NNSF of China, No: 11726614, 11661045 and by the Alexander von Humboldt Foundation.
+{\bf Acknowledgements:} H. Chen is supported by NNSF of China, No: 12071189, 12001252, by the Jiangxi Provincial Natural Science Foundation, No: 20202BAB201005, 20202ACBL201001 and by the Alexander von Humboldt Foundation.
 T. Weth is supported by the German Science Foundation (DFG) within the project WE-2821/5-2.